 Tino de Verano literally means ‘summer wine’.
 It is a refreshing mix of red wine and lemon soda widely enjoyed in Spain in the summertime.

 Cordoba is the hometown of tinto de verano.
 So, if you want to try the authentic tinto de verano in Spain, ordering a glass of it in Cordoba is a must!

-18. Stroll Patios de Cordoba
+18. Stroll Patios de Cordoba in May

 The Courtyards of Cordoba, or Patios de Cordoba, are famous for their beauty.

-They are known as the most beautiful courtyards in Spain.
+The patios of Cordoba are known as the most beautiful courtyards in Spain.
 UNESCO listed them as an Intangible World Cultural Heritage of Humanity.